-If you are planning on living here while also working in London, you’ll be glad to know that aside from the train, St. Albans has several transport networks that all make London easily accessible.
+If you are planning on living here while also working in London, you’ll be glad to know that aside from the train, St. Albans has several fantastic transport links that all make London easily accessible.

-The average house price in St. Albans is about ££631,247, which is still relatively affordable compared to other towns near London.
+The average house price in St. Albans is about £631,247, which is still relatively affordable compared to the property prices in other towns near London.

 Epping is the last town on our list and is located in Essex, about 17 miles from the centre of London.
 It is perfect for those who want to have a slower-paced lifestyle but still be close enough to the city for work.

 It is a historic market town that has a number of landmarks and attractions that make it a great place to live.
 It is also home to an excellent transport network, thus making it easy to get around and even to neighbouring locations like London, which is only under an hour away by train and approximately 70 minutes by car.

 If you are planning on purchasing a home in this historic town, the average cost of a house runs at an approximate average of £652,206.